 In exceptional cases, a separate tutor for the child's property may be appointed by the court if good cause exists.
 If you want to appeal the appointment of a tutorship, you must do so within 30 days of the tutor's appointment.

 A tutor has the same legal responsibilities regardless of how the tutor is appointed.
 Tutors must protect the child's health, education, and general wellbeing.
 Additionally, the tutor must protect the child's property unless the court specifically names a separate tutor for this purpose.

 If a tutor fails in any of these responsibilities, a judge may end the tutorship and appoint a new tutor for the child.

 Are You Worried About a Child You Love?

 Children who have lost their parents deserve stable homes and good care.
 If you love a child who has lost a parent, you may be concerned about the child's wellbeing and want to make sure the right tutor is appointed in this difficult circumstance.

 It is often easiest for the child if you present any known concerns to a Louisiana succession lawyer before the court officially names a tutor.
 That way, the court can be aware of your concerns before the tutorship is official, and you may prevent unnecessary tutorship transitions for the child who is already grieving a parental loss.

 If you have any questions about Louisiana tutorship that concern a child in your life, please contact our Louisiana succession attorneys today.
 We help hundreds of families all over Louisiana each year, and we've dealt with many contentious and emotional succession issues.

-Contact us today in our New Orleans office to schedule an initial consultation and to learn more about what you can do to protect the child you love.
+Contact us today in our Covington or New Orleans office to schedule an initial consultation and to discuss what you can do to protect the child you love.